-- (3) The board shall not renew any registration pursuant to this chapter unless the registrant certifies under penalty of perjury to the board, and on a form prescribed by the board, that they have completed not less than three hours of continuing education in the subject of California law and ethics during the preceding year. - (b) The board shall have the right to audit the records of any applicant to verify the completion of the continuing education requirement.
-Applicants shall maintain records of completion of required continuing education coursework for a minimum of two years and shall make these records available to the board for auditing purposes upon request. - (c) The board may establish exceptions from the continuing education requirement of this section for good cause as defined by the board. - (d) The continuing education shall be obtained from one of the following sources: - (1) An accredited school of social work, as defined in Section 4991.2, or a school or department of social work that is a candidate for accreditation by the Commission on Accreditation of the Council on Social Work Education.
-Nothing in this paragraph shall be construed as requiring coursework to be offered as part of a regular degree program. - (2) A school, college, or university accredited by a regional or national institutional accrediting agency that is recognized by the United States Department of Education or a school, college, or university that is approved by the Bureau for Private Postsecondary Education. - (3) Another continuing education provider, as specified by the board by regulation. - (e) The board shall establish, by regulation, a procedure for identifying acceptable providers of continuing education courses, and all providers of continuing education, as described in paragraphs (1) and (2) of subdivision (d), shall adhere to the procedures established by the board.
-The board may revoke or deny the right of a provider to offer continuing education coursework pursuant to this section for failure to comply with this section or any regulation adopted pursuant to this section. - (f) Training, education, and coursework by approved providers shall incorporate one or more of the following: - (1) Aspects of the discipline that are fundamental to the understanding, or the practice, of social work. - (2) Aspects of the social work discipline in which significant recent developments have occurred. - (3) Aspects of other related disciplines that enhance the understanding, or the practice, of social work.
+- (3) The board shall not renew any registration pursuant to this chapter unless the registrant certifies under penalty of perjury to the board, and on a form prescribed by the board, that they have completed not less than three hours of continuing education in the subject of California law and ethics during the preceding year. - (b) (1) In determining its continuing education requirements, the board shall consider including a course in menopausal mental health. - (2) In determining its continuing education requirements, the board shall consider including a course in maternal mental health. - (c) The board shall have the right to audit the records of any applicant to verify the completion of the continuing education requirement.
+Applicants shall maintain records of completion of required continuing education coursework for a minimum of two years and shall make these records available to the board for auditing purposes upon request. - (d) The board may establish exceptions from the continuing education requirement of this section for good cause as defined by the board. - (e) The continuing education shall be obtained from one of the following sources: - (1) An accredited school of social work, as defined in Section 4991.2, or a school or department of social work that is a candidate for accreditation by the Commission on Accreditation of the Council on Social Work Education.
+Nothing in this paragraph shall be construed as requiring coursework to be offered as part of a regular degree program. - (2) A school, college, or university accredited by a regional or national institutional accrediting agency that is recognized by the United States Department of Education or a school, college, or university that is approved by the Bureau for Private Postsecondary Education. - (3) Another continuing education provider, as specified by the board by regulation. - (f) The board shall establish, by regulation, a procedure for identifying acceptable providers of continuing education courses, and all providers of continuing education, as described in paragraphs (1) and (2) of subdivision (e), shall adhere to the procedures established by the board.
+The board may revoke or deny the right of a provider to offer continuing education coursework pursuant to this section for failure to comply with this section or any regulation adopted pursuant to this section. - (g) Training, education, and coursework by approved providers shall incorporate one or more of the following: - (1) Aspects of the discipline that are fundamental to the understanding, or the practice, of social work. - (2) Aspects of the social work discipline in which significant recent developments have occurred. - (3) Aspects of other related disciplines that enhance the understanding, or the practice, of social work.

-- (g) A system of continuing education for licensed clinical social workers shall include courses directly related to the diagnosis, assessment, and treatment of the client population being served. - (h) The continuing education requirements of this section shall comply fully with the guidelines for mandatory continuing education established by the Department of Consumer Affairs pursuant to Section 166. - (i) The board may adopt regulations as necessary to implement this section.
+- (h) A system of continuing education for licensed clinical social workers shall include courses directly related to the diagnosis, assessment, and treatment of the client population being served. - (i) The continuing education requirements of this section shall comply fully with the guidelines for mandatory continuing education established by the Department of Consumer Affairs pursuant to Section 166. - (j) The board may adopt regulations as necessary to implement this section.